metal3-io/metal3-docs/design/annotation-for-power-cycling-and-deleting-failed-nodes.md

 ### Version Skew Strategy

-If CAPBM will be downgraded and BMO version will include the reboot functionality, we might end with a powered off host.
-This can happen if remediation process started, MRC requested for a power off by adding suffixed reboot annotation, and then CAPBM being downgraded to a version without MRC.
-There will be no one to remove that annotation and BMO will keep the host in powered off state until annotation removal.
-This will be solved as soon as the version skew is gone and they both use either reboot-supported versions or not at all.
+CAPBM and BMO are delivered via the same image (both are installed by MAO, but running in a different pod), therefore an upgrade or downgrade affecting one component will eventually be applied to the other and any version skew is temporary.
+During the transient case that CAPBM does not include the MRC, Host can be left in powered off state, since MRC could add reboot annotation, and then it get downgraded, and there will be no controller to remove the reboot annotation.
+During the transient case that BMO does not support the reboot API, MRC could request for a reboot, which won't commence until BMO upgrades to a version which supports reboot annotation.
+In both cases, the impact is just delayed remediation and will be resolved once there's no version skew.

 ## Drawbacks [optional]